<img height="1" width="1" style="display:none;" alt="" src="https://ct.pinterest.com/v3/?tid=2613570466604&pd[em]=&noscript=1" /> Skip to Content

 • You should know that it makes the most financial sense – purely by the numbers – to pay down debt if it's costing you more in interest than what you're earning in a savings account (for example, if you're paying out 9% in interest on a student loan, and you're only earning 1.14% on your savings, then financially speaking, it makes sense to put all your money towards paying off that debt).

 • Consider the other assets you have that you can use as financial backups when figuring out your own balance of how much to keep in the bank and how much to send towards your debt.
-This could include insurance policies, ability to work overtime on-demand if something creeps up, etc.
+This could include insurance policies, the ability to work overtime on-demand if something creeps up, etc.

 Here's to your debt-free future!